How to Grow Garlic Start To Finish In 10 Easy Steps

 Why does garlic need to be planted in the fall?

-When you plant garlic in the fall you want to do it before the ground freezes.
+When you plant garlic in the fall, you want to do it before the ground freezes.
 This will allow the roots to begin growing.
-Once things freeze your garlic will go dormant over winter, hibernating until spring arrives and the ground warms up giving it a good head start for the growing season.
-Once the ground thaws and warms up your garlic will continue growing until it is ready to harvest in mid to later summer.
+Once things freeze, your garlic will go dormant over winter, hibernating until spring arrives and the ground warms up.

-For those of you that live in a warmer area, February to march is the best time for you to plant.
-To be sure I suggest asking local farmers in your area for specific times and advice.
+For those of you who live in a warmer area, February to March is the best time for you to plant.
+I suggest asking local farmers in your area for specific times and advice.

 Chickens playing in a raised garden bed with a goat near by